National Choral Composition Competition

 Competition regulations

-• The work should be for a choir of up to 60 voices, must have a minimum divisi of four parts (SATB) and maximum eight parts (SSAATTBB).
+• The work should be for a choir of up to 60 voices, must have a minimum division of four parts (SATB) and maximum eight parts (SSAATTBB).
 We welcome solo roles, although compositions should be primarily choral in focus, and text in any language.

 • The work may be a cappella OR accompanied by up to three instruments, eg a piano and two trumpets; a violin, and viola and a cello.